NATIONAL THEATRE LIVE

 Upcoming screenings include:

-Helen McCrory (Penny Dreadful, Peaky Blinders) returns to the National Theatre in Terence Rattigan's devastating masterpiece, playing one of the greatest female roles in contemporary drama.
-Tom Burke also features in Carrie Cracknell's critically acclaimed new production.
+Helen McCrory returns to the National Theatre in Terence Rattigan’s devastating masterpiece, playing one of the greatest female roles in contemporary drama.
 A flat in Ladbroke Grove, West London.
 1952.
-When Hester Collyer is found by her neighbours in the aftermath of a failed suicide attempt, the story of her tempestuous affair with a former RAF pilot and the breakdown of her marriage to a High Court judge begins to emerge.
+When Hester Collyer is found by her neighbours in the aftermath of a failed suicide attempt, the story of her tempestuous affair with a former Royal Air Force pilot and the breakdown of her marriage to a High Court judge begins to emerge.
 With it comes a portrait of need, loneliness and long-repressed passion.
-Behind the fragile veneer of post-war civility burns a brutal sense of loss and longing.